What you need to know

 Taking your sabbatical

-You should plan to take the time off within 12 months of becoming eligible.
+You should plan to take your sabbatical within 12 months of becoming eligible.
 Your manager will approve your sabbatical request during this time.
 We strongly encourage you to take your sabbatical time during these 12 months.

-If circumstances do not allow sabbatical within the 12 months you’re eligible, you may request to take your sabbatical during the second year 12-month period.
-This will require approval from your manager and another level of management.
+If circumstances do not allow for your sabbatical within the 12 months you’re eligible, you may request to take your sabbatical during the second year 12-month period.
+This will require approval from your manager and an additional level of management.

-If the sabbatical time is not taken within the 24 months that you are eligible, your manager will need to reach out to HR Hub for approval beyond that time.
-This request will need justification and approval by management and by the vice president of compensation and benefits.
+If the sabbatical time is not taken within the 24 months that you are eligible, your manager will need to reach out to Employee Central for approval beyond that time.
+This request will need justification and approval by management and by the vice president of benefits.

 Pay and benefits while on sabbatical